 Whip it up until everything is completely combined and a dough forms, or you can push it into a dough ball with the spatula.
 Now, mix in the chives and place the dough ball in the refrigerator to chill.

-How to roll out the keto chip dough
+How to roll the dough

 Spray two large baking sheet-sized pieces of parchment paper with coconut or avocado oil.
 Alternatively, if you don’t have a spray, brush the oil on with a basting brush.
 The oil serves to prevent the dough from sticking to the paper but also to help the chips crisp up when baking.

 Place the slightly chilled dough in between the two pieces of parchment paper (oil to the middle so the dough does not stick).
 Next, take out a rolling pin and roll the dough out as thinly as possible between the two pieces of parchment paper.

 After that, carefully remove the paper from the top side of the dough and cut in triangles or desired shapes.
 It’s easy to use a pizza cutter or a knife to do this.